 They can be a support for you; they can share their spiritual wisdom with you.
 The next best thing to being wise yourself is having a circle of friends who are wise.
 Ask them to help you understand what you need to know.
 They can also help you in many other ways.
 They can help you find answers to your questions.
 They can help you in your Bible study.
 They can assist you in locating a church where you can worship and grow in the Lord.

 Making Christian friends is an important step for a new Christian.

 But what if you don’t know any Christians?

 Take the next step.

 Use the guidelines above and take the plunge into looking for a caring Church.
 Ask questions.
-Visit the Pastor at the Church or ask for a home visit, which most Pastor’s do on a daily bases.
+Visit the Pastor at the Church or ask for a home visit or ask to go out for coffee, which most Pastor’s do on a daily bases.
 Ask questions about the Church, their outreach program, study groups, etc. YES, it is daunting to walk cold turkey into a Church, but you will feel welcomed immediately in a nurturing Church.

 You increase your ability, stability and responsibility when you increase your sense of accountability to God.
 One way you can do this is to find another believer who will be your accountability friend.